vincent7128/text-image/README.md

 #### align
 The align property specifies the horizontal alignment of text, use 'left', 'center' or 'right'.

-#### color & background
+#### & background & strokeColor

-The color and background property like css color.
+The color, background and strokeColor property like css color.

 ```
 /* <named-color> values */